lineartimer/WebAppStarterPack/doc/notes.md

 To check the console, go to the Container App on Azure Portal and under Monitoring, select Logs.
 Look for a table with the name ContainerAppConsoleLogs_CL.

+You can also see a live stream of the terminal the backend's running in under Monitoring -> Log Stream.
+Be sure to select the 'Application' option.

 ### React website (frontend)

 Building the Next.js app: